Kaveri-Vaidya/Cisco-Networking-Labs/labs/2. cisco-device-functions/README.md

 ## Field Notes

 ### How Switches Actually Learn — MAC Address Tables

-Before this lab, I knew switches forwarded traffic and *how* they knew where to send it.
-But watching it happen live made it more intuitive!

 When routers started pinging each other, the switches silently watched the traffic and built a table mapping each device's MAC address to the port it came from: